Drawing by Joseph G.

-In this course, principles and elements essential to drawing are explored through a variety of media and methods.
-Students may use materials such as charcoal, graphite, markers, collage and water-based paint—as well as found materials and invented tools—in order to explore different processes in drawing.
-Students learn about a range of compositional strategies.
-Tonal studies, volume, weight and contour, line and form are pursued through observation and interpretation.
-Students will draw from observation, research, memory and imagination.
-Focus is placed on developing an active sketchbook practice that serves as an impetus for larger projects and allows others to understand your process.
-Participation in group and individual critique serves as the catalyst to individual growth as an artist.
+Drawing is a thinking process and a way to explore and broaden creative passages.
+In this class principles and elements essential to drawing are explored through a variety of media and methods.
+Students may use materials such as charcoal, graphite, markers, collage and water-based paint—as well as found materials and invented tools—in order to explore different processes.
+Students learn about a range of compositional strategies; tonal studies, volume, weight and contour, line, and form are pursued through observation and interpretation.
+Emphasis is placed on developing an active sketchbook practice that serves as the reference for larger projects and allows others to understand your process.

 Applies Towards the Following Certificates

-- Advanced Program for High School Students : Essential Fundamentals: Experiential Drawing
+- Advanced Program Online : Essential Fundamentals: Experiential Drawing